slateci/slate-client-server/resources/docs/client_manual.md

 ### secret info

 Fetch the contents of a secret and its metadata.
-Only members of the VO which owns the secret may view it.
+Only members of the group which owns the secret may view it.

 Example:

 	$ slate secret info secret_Ae7-Nndg-yw
-	Name            Created                  VO    Cluster  ID
+	Name            Created                  Group    Cluster  ID
-	important-words 2018-Aug-15 20:41:09 UTC my-vo cluster1 secret_Ae7-Nndg-yw
+	important-words 2018-Aug-15 20:41:09 UTC my-group cluster1 secret_Ae7-Nndg-yw

 	Contents:
 	Key Value